tmzt/isymtope/site/src/posts/03-example.md

 ### Running the example

-If you want to run this yourself, you can run.
+If you want to build the example yourself, you can run:

 ```bash
 cargo build
 cargo test
 ```

-Of course you will need Rust first.
+Of course you will need Rust first, if you don't have it.

 ```bash
 curl https://sh.rustup.rs -sSf | sh